o2r-project/api/docs/compendium/metadata.md

 The sub-properties of the `metadata` and their content are

 - `raw` contains raw metadata extracted automatically
 - `o2r` holds the **main information for display** and is modelled according the the o2r metadata model.
-This metadata is reviewed by the user and the basis for translating to other metadata formats.
+This metadata is reviewed by the user and the basis for translating to other metadata formats and also for [search](../search.md).
 - `zenodo` holds [Zenodo](https://zenodo.org/) metadata for shipments made to Zenodo and is translated from `o2r` metadata

 !!! note